 2.5 The purpose of Stage 3 is to determine the appropriate action in response to potential risk and/or impact on people's well-being arising from breaches of regulation.
-To determine our response where failings are identified, we use the following table:
+To determine our response where failings are identified, we follow the information below.